arturkulig/immview/readme.md

 ### Domain::map( processor: (sourceData: Iterable) => Iterable )
 Creates new View with the Domain instance source as a data source and **processor** as transformer function. **Processor** function will receive Immutable data structure and should be returned Immutable data structure too.

+##Changelog
+###1.5

+- feat: Data writes are prioritized over Domain actions
+- feat: Debounce and *.debounce has been added

+###1.4.2

+- fix: Queue (dispatcher) returns stack trace instead of just error message

+### 1.4.1

+- fix: broken contract - View could not be created from a domain as a source

+### 1.4.0

+- fix: merged views processors will receive already fully merged source at first run
+- feat: *.map function on all classes
+- removed Immutable.Iterable functions from Data to promote read & write functions

+### 1.3.0

+- read & write methods

+### 1.2.2

+- Data exposes Immutable.Set functions too

+### 1.2.1

+- uglify dist version

+### 1.2.0

+- Domain and Queue have been added